 Tel.
 514 457-6610, ext.
 5252

-- The person in charge must give the person making a written request, a notice of the date his/her request is received.The notice must be in writing.
-It must indicate the prescribed time for the processing of the request and the effect under this Act of failure by the person in charge to respect it.
+- The person responsible for the protection of personal information must give the person making a written request, a notice of the date his/her request is received.The notice must be in writing.
+It must indicate the prescribed time for the processing of the request and the effect under this Act of failure by the person responsible for the protection of personal information to respect it.
 It must also inform the applicant of the proceeding for review provided for in Division III of Chapter IV.

-- The person in charge must respond to the request no later than twenty (20) days from the date the request was received.
-If the request cannot be processed within the time limit provided in the first paragraph without impeding the normal course of operations of the public body, the person in charge may, before the expiry date, extend it by no more than 10 days.
+- The person responsible for the protection of personal information must respond to the request no later than twenty (20) days from the date the request was received.
+If the request cannot be processed within the time limit provided in the first paragraph without impeding the normal course of operations of the public body, the person responsible for the protection of personal information may, before the expiry date, extend it by no more than 10 days.
 He/she must then give notice thereof by mail to the applicant within the time limit provided in the first paragraph.

 For more information on access requests to public bodies, please consult the Commission d’accès à l’information du Québec’s website at http://www.cai.gouv.qc.ca/.

 What is personal information protected under the Act (art.
 54) “In any document, information concerning a person which allows the identification of the person is personal information.”
 Also, it includes several categories of information, including:

 - Identification information: address, gender, telephone number, sex, age, weight, hair color or eyes, ethnicity, social insurance number or health insurance, a digital ID, etc.

 - Health information: medical records, a medical certificate, that a person consulted a physician, the date of the visit, etc.